 Visual notes around town about your campaign will keep people talking and wanting to know more.

 - Keep it simple.
 Signs should have no more than 7-10 words and use a font that is bold and easily readable from a distance of at least 10 feet.
-Use pleasant colors which catch the eye but do not distract from your message.
+Use pleasant colors which catch the eye but do not distract from your message and consider using a photo of a cat.

 - Show personal commitment.
 Yard signs communicate to people throughout the neighborhood that someone they know is committed enough to publicize his or her support.